-Departments must immediately notify the NRA tax accountant upon becoming aware that a foreign national will be coming to St. Olaf and provide information on payments or reimbursements he/she is seeking.
+Departments must immediately notify the Payroll Office upon becoming aware that a foreign national will be coming to St. Olaf and provide information on payments or reimbursements he/she is seeking.

-If the payment is for expense reimbursement only, the NRA tax accountant will determine if it is taxable, and if it’s not, it will be noted on the expense payment or check request and no further reporting is necessary.
-If the expense reimbursement is taxable, the department will need to proceed as if they are making a payment to the Non-Resident Alien.
+If the payment is for expense reimbursement only, the Payroll Office will determine if it is taxable, and if it’s not, it will be noted on the expense payment or check request and no further reporting is necessary.
+If the expense reimbursement is taxable, the department will need to proceed as if they are making a payment to the Nonresident Alien.

 Using the information provided, the Payroll Office will then make a determination on whether the College may pay the individual, and if there is a withholding requirement.